John-Paul-R/EFCore.ModelExtras/README.md

     """);
 ```

-#### Enabling Pretty SQL in Migrations
+### 5. Enabling migration change detection and formatting

-To get the formatted raw string output shown above, add this design-time
+To have the above items correctly migration-tracked and to get the formatted raw
-services class to your project:
+string output shown above, add this design-time services class to your project:

 ```csharp
 using Microsoft.EntityFrameworkCore.Design;